karmada-io/karmada/README.md

 The Karmada Control Plane consists of the following components:

-- ETCD for storing the karmada API objects
 - Karmada API Server
 - Karmada Controller Manager
 - Karmada Scheduler